verdaux/BookNotes/A fine balance - chapter 3.md

 - [ ] Obsequious - win favours from influential people with flattery.
 - [ ] Prostrate - lying face downward.
 - [ ] Abject - unfortunate or miserable or contemptible
+- [ ] Paltry - not worth considering.
+Small in amount.